ProfRandom/WCB-Canon/GitLab_Wiki/Seasons_Eccentric_Anomaly.md

 - It shows how eccentricity can create longer summers and shorter winters — or vice versa — without altering obliquity.
 - It provides a foundation for climate timing, cultural calendars, and the rhythm of a planet’s year.

-By pairing **Kepler’s geometry** with **WCB’s chronum–quartum framework**, the eccentric anomaly method gives a clear, reproducible way to convert orbital shape into lived temporal experience — the heartbeat of a world’s cycle.
+By pairing **Kepler’s geometry** with **WCB’s chronum–sectal framework**, the eccentric anomaly method gives a clear, reproducible way to convert orbital shape into lived temporal experience — the heartbeat of a world’s cycle.

 ## 2 · Vocabulary